joe88park/Cybersecurity-Google/README.md

 Half way through Cybersecurity Week 2 - 6/4/23

+Finished Week 3 of Cybersecurity - 6/5/23

 # Website and Apps

 beginning on a new restaurant app - 6/4/23

 beginning a new website for restaurant app - 6/4/23

+Added more data for the back-end database -6/5/23

+# Stable Diffusion

+Installed and started playing around with Stable Diffusion - 6/5/23